What is Extradition?

 is then sent to court to see the judge, hear the charges and enter a plea.

-waives formal extradition, he gives up his right to a formal hearing and will
+If John waives formal extradition, he gives up his right to a formal hearing

-wait for the Texas Marshals to pick him up and return him to Texas.
-If
+and will wait for the Texas Marshals to pick him up and return him to

-John has an attorney, the attorney can request that John be allowed to
+Texas.
+If John has an attorney, the attorney can request that John be

-post an extradition bond to guarantee his return to Texas to face his
+allowed to post an extradition bond to guarantee his return to Texas to

 If the court finds probable cause to believe that John is the same person

-named in the fugitive complaint, he will be returned to jail for 30 to
+named in the fugitive complaint, he will be returned to the county jail

-90 days to await the formal issuance of the Governor's warrant.
-During
+for 30 to 60 days to await the formal issuance of the Governor's warrant.

-this time, the Texas prosecutor assembles all the required case documents
+During this time, the Texas prosecutor assembles all the required case

-and submits them to the Governor's office.
-The Texas Governor then
+documents and submits them to the Governor's office.
+The Texas Governor

-files a formal demand to California's Governor.
-If Los Angeles is
+then files a formal demand to California's Governor.
+If Los Angeles

-satisfied the request is valid, Los Angeles will hold John in order to
+is satisfied the request is valid, Los Angeles will hold John in order

-surrender him to Texas authorities.
-Once the Governor's warrant is
+to surrender him to Texas authorities.
+Once the Governor's warrant

-issued then it is just a matter of time before John will be picked up
+is issued then it is just a matter of time before John will be picked

 time period, he will be released.